CN-TU/pysdo/README.md

 # pysdo
-Python implementation of the Sparse Data Observers (SDO) outlier detection algorithm.
+pysdo is a Python implementation of the Sparse Data Observers (SDO) outlier detection algorithm.

 Features
 ---------